 Is the tree near any “targets?”
 In assessing hazardous trees, arborists look at targets—what will the tree or limb hit if it falls?
 Damaged trees located in native woodlots or windbreaks are likely to be less of a concern than a tree that overhangs a house or carport.

-- What is the overall condition of the tree?
-The National Arbor Day Foundation has an online illustrated guide, Can these trees be saved?, that can help homeowners perform an initial assessment of their damaged trees.
+What is the overall condition of the tree?
+The National Arbor Day Foundation has an online tree recovery illustrated guide that can help homeowners perform an initial assessment of their damaged trees.